project-chip/connectedhomeip/docs/guides/nrfconnect_examples_cli.md

-# Using CLI in nRF Connect SDK examples
+# Using CLI in nRF Connect examples

 The following examples for the development kits from Nordic Semiconductor include a command-line interface that allows access to application logs and